GabrielvMarinho/Obsidian/Tech/Programming/Programming Languages/Python/Server Gateway Interface/WSGI/WSGI.md

 ```

-When many requests are made, since a single one of them blocks the thread, a prexistant thread is allocated the request.
-If a worker has too much load, depending on the config a new worker can be called.
+When many requests are made, since a single one of them blocks the process, a prexistant process is allocated the request.
+The number of workers is pre setted.